cc65/cc65/libsrc/pce/readme.txt

 a couple of things need to be fixed:
 --------------------------------------------------------------------------------

-joystick support should get verified on real hw
- - the masks for buttons may be wrong.
 - 6 button gamepads are different and need slightly different code

 interruptor support in crt0 (and cfg) is missing
 - clock() should be hooked to a VBL interrupt